NaturalCycles/time-lib/readme.md

 # Why

+- Fixes TypeScript imports, regardless if esModuleInterop is used or not
+- ~~Allows to use it as ESM package with tree-shaking (without breaking your TypeScript again)~~
 - Opinionated.
-Includes "needed" dayjs plugins.
+Includes "needed" dayjs plugins by default.
 - Allows to "just import dayjs" and not worry about:
   - Loading plugins for all of your "entry points", such as `startServer.ts`, `setupJest.ts`, at every cron job, etc.